kangss1/Project-Uber/Thesis/Draft_Thesis_Submission_Sandeep_Kang/Code/README.txt

 ==============================================================

 Project Title:
-Machine Learning-Based Forecasting of Ride-Hailing Demand, Revenue, and Operations: A Case Study of Delhi NCR, India
+Machine Learning-Based Forecasting of Ride-Hailing Demand, Revenue, and Operations:
+A Case Study of Delhi NCR, India

 ==============================================================
 1. Overview
 ==============================================================
-This folder contains all Python scripts used for data processing. feature engineering, model training, evaluation, and visualization for the Senior Thesis project.
-Each “week” script corresponds to a research milestone, while each “figure” script reproduces visuals cited in the thesis (Figures 3–16).
+This folder contains all Python scripts used for data processing, feature engineering, model training, evaluation, and visualization for the Senior Thesis project.
+Each “week” script corresponds to a research milestone, while each “figure” script reproduces visuals cited in the thesis (Figures 3, 5, and 10-16).

 All scripts include inline documentation, consistent variable naming, and modular structure.
 They can be executed sequentially or individually,